 We bet you are wondering what is meant by the word “mille.”
 The answer is straightforward.
 For thousands, Mille is a Latin term.
 CPM, therefore, is the price of thousands of impressions your site generates.
 By the manner, your CPM becomes more and more profitable as your ad becomes increasingly visible.

 When compared to CPM, eCPM is an Effective Cost for Thousands of Impressions, as it merely is a currency equivalent for thousands of impressions of various types of publicity such as connections, banners, etc.

 How does your eCPM level determine?

-The position of your advertising widgets, opinions and quality guidelines on your website determine your eCPM rates.
+Like CPM, The position of your advertising widgets, opinions, and quality guidelines on your website determine your eCPM rates.

 CTR is a variable in digital marketing that estimates the proportion of ad prints to clicks according to each widget.
 For instance, your CTR would be 2 percent of your ad got 100 impressions and 2 of them were clicked.

 It’s calculated by dividing the number of clicks by the number of impressions of the ad and then multiply by 100, to get the number to show in percentages.

 There are many variables that affect your CTR.
 Not least of them is site traffic.
 The more people you visit, the more ads you create.
 The more ads.
 However, optimizing the ad widget is the key to the development of the CTR.
 Making your widget visible and highlighted will improve the number of clicks for the target crowd.
 Then you are sure to see the CTR increase.